nighres/nighres/CONTRIBUTING.md

 This can be generated with `conda env export > conda-nighres.yml`.

+Note that if you do this you will need to

 The minimalist version of this file would look like this:

 ```yml